ourylydibin/Diabete_deployment_Heroku/README.md

 ## MOTIVATION
 - Diabetes is one of the most common chronic health conditions faced by the world, specially western countries.
-- Having insights and developping an applications on diabetes data can help many patients to combat the desease.
+- Having insights and developping applications on diabetes data can help many patients to combat the desease.
 - To contribute on sharing knowledge to the data science community.